Viability of Sub-TeV Higgsino Dark Matter with Nearly Mass-Degenerate Sleptons: Conclusion

 We performed a comprehensive analysis of higgsino-dominated dark matter within the MSSM framework, focusing on the implications of the latest LZ2024 direct-detection limits when slepton co-annihilation channels are taken into account.
 Including constraints from the Higgs sector, $B$-physics, and the DM relic density, we progressively applied the LZ2022 and LZ2024 SI and SD limits to illustrate their impact on the parameter space.
 Based on this analysis, we draw the following conclusions

 \begin{itemize} \item \textbf{Relic density and mass constraints} The relic-density requirement by itself typically favors a higgsino DM mass around $1~\text{TeV}$, since the efficient annihilation of higgsino-like DM leads to an under-abundance at lower masses.
 Our study shows that, once slepton co-annihilation channels are included, the effective annihilation cross section is modified in such a way that the correct relic density can be achieved at significantly lower masses.
 Under the LZ2022 constraints, the allowed DM mass can be as low as $\sim 400~\text{GeV}$.
 After imposing the more stringent LZ2024 limits, this lower bound is raised to about $500~\text{GeV}$.
 While slepton co-annihilation remains subdominant compared to $\tilde{\chi}_1^\pm$ and $\tilde{\chi}_2^0$ co-annihilation over most of the sub-TeV region, its relative importance grows as the DM mass decreases towards $500~\text{GeV}$.
 In this mass window, even a subdominant slepton contribution can play a crucial role in satisfying the relic-density constraint.
+Thus, it is not the efficiency of slepton annihilations that lowers the required higgsino mass, but rather their inefficient coannihilation compared to higgsinos, which reduces the effective annihilation cross section.

 \item \textbf{Direct detection and interference effects} For DM–nucleon scattering, the absolute size of the SI and SD cross sections is suppressed by large gaugino masses ($M_1$ and $M_2$), but the relative sign between $M_1$ and $M_2$ has a pronounced impact through interference effects in the DM–Higgs and DM–$Z$ couplings.
 When $M_1$ and $M_2$ have the same sign, constructive interference enhances the SI cross section, leading to strong constraints from LZ2024.
 Conversely, when $M_1$ and $M_2$ have opposite signs, destructive interference suppresses the SI cross section, allowing a much larger portion of the parameter space to evade current bounds.
 In particular, we find that the entire first quadrant ($M_1, M_2 > 0$) is excluded by LZ2024, whereas viable points survive in the third quadrant ($M_1, M_2 < 0$) thanks to gaugino decoupling and proximity to spin-independent blind spots.
 This sharp contrast between same-sign and opposite-sign regions constitutes one of the key qualitative outcomes of our analysis. \end{itemize}